jakubkozera/vsc-csharp-dev-tools/README.md

 - `C# Solution Explorer: Toggle Unused Symbol Highlighting` - Toggle the unused symbol highlighting feature on/off
 - `C# Solution Explorer: Open Extension Walkthroughs` (Alt+W) - Open the extension walkthroughs to learn about all features

-## Known Issues

-- Reference analysis may take a moment for large files
-- Some symbols may not be detected correctly if the C# language server is not fully initialized

-## Release Notes

-### 0.0.1

-Initial release featuring:

-- Solution Explorer with drag & drop support
-- Comprehensive file templates for C# development
-- Unused symbol highlighting with configurable visual feedback

----

 ## Following extension guidelines